« A steam powered submarine: the Ictíneo | Main | The age of speed: how to reduce global fuel consumption by 75 percent »

 cloud ponderer

-The author has apparently missed at least one new innovation, available right now, at least in the U.S.) for do-it-yourself installation.
+The author has apparently missed at least one new innovation, available right now, at least in the U.S.) for a-do-it-ourselves-guide installation.
 I think the author needs a bit more faith in the POWER OF DESIGN.
 Urban wind is not impossible, we just need to stop trying to transpose one solution onto a different problem.
 ENGINEERS NEED TO LEARN TO REEXAMINE THE PROBLEM AND USE A FRESH—TOTALLY FRESH—PERSPECTIVE!
 That has been done beautifully here, utilizing the SPEED AT THE ENDS OF THE BLADES (rather than at the center, where speed is slower) and eliminating the weight, drag, complexity and cost of a gear box:

 http://www.earthtronics.com/honeywell.aspx